apple/swift-migration-guide/Guide.docc/CommonProblems.md

 By making the `init` method `nonisolated`, it is free to be called from any isolation domain.
-This remains safe as the compile still guarantees that any state that *is* isolated will only be accessable from the `MainActor`.
+This remains safe as the compiler still guarantees that any state that *is* isolated will only be accessible from the `MainActor`.

 Most types like this will have isolated properties.
 But, this technique can still potentially be used, if the